This post discusses how to create an effective home gym on a budget.

 Empty water jugs or bottles can be turned into affordable, eco-friendly weights by filling them with sand, gravel, or small rocks.

 You can adjust the weight to your needs and swap them out as necessary.
+Consider couches, chairs, and tables as well for bodyweight exercises.

 Even an old tire can become useful for push-and-pull workouts, much like the ones used in CrossFit.

-A simple rope or cable that’s long enough to jump over can work as a substitute for a standard gym jump rope.
-Here are more budget-friendly suggestions to include in your home gym:
+A simple rope or cable that’s long enough to hop over can work as a substitute for a standard jump rope.

 Dumbbells